MichaelAHood/readmissions-risk-scorer/README.md

 Encode categorical variables as numeric values for ingestion by an algorithm.
 PySpark has a built-in feature called `StringIndexer` that can be very useful for this purpose.
 The `StringIndexer` will take as input a column of string valued rows and replace them with numerical values, e.g. all instances `Cat` are replaced with a `0.0` and `Dog` with a `1.0`.

 I am choosing to not use this feature because `StringIndexer` will repalce the most frequently encounter value with `0.0` and the next most frequent value with `1.0`, and so on.
 Since some of my categorical features are very uncommon, they may end up being represented differently between different training and testing splits during cross validation.
-To deal with this, I will manually encode the catgorical values as numeric values.
+To ensure consistency in how categorical values are encoded, I will manually manually specify the encodings.

 We can use SparkSQL to do this.